scubamount/scubamount.github.io/README.md

 # The Module

 The SALK-Utils PowerShell module has many handmade tools that fill multiple purposes.

+* Execute request for elevated network admin credentials and store encrypted until end of session (auto included in some scripts)
+  * `cRED`

 - Multithreaded filename search on your local drive